ciernyvlk/Challenges/Challenge3/metadata/description.md

-Your Boss thinks that scanning through nmap was too easy.
-Could you try to scan it another way?
+Your boss thinks that scanning using the nmap tool was too easy.
+Can you scan it in a different way?

-In the vulnerable host you can find some service (this service is running on UDP port) to use for next step.
-Try to find out as much information as possible and I guarantee you that the flag will be between that info.
-For the second step I recommend you to use module related to service running on a UDP port.
+On the vulnerable host, you can find a task (this task runs on UDP port) which you can use in next step.
+Mostly, this task is used to monitor systems.
+Try to gain as much information about whole system as possible and I guarantee you that the flag will be somewhere there.
+In next step, I recommend you to find the unit linked to the running task on UDP port which enables you to find necessary information.

+When searching the unit, it is necessary to choose the correct one.
+Many of them are destined for concrete types of systems.

 PS: Do not forget, that the IP and port below won't accept netcat connections (despite the message).